drkarim/Mu-Scope/README.md

 **Museum-Scope** <em>A web interface, to interact and learn about digitised specimens from the Museum of Life Sciences, using Unity Web Player and the open-source DWV viewer.</em>

-##### LARGE UPDATE COMING SOON <small>[by 26 June at 23:59]</small>
+##### THE **BIG RED** UPDATE <small>[Release 1.0]</small>
-This update will include:
+This update includes:

-- DICOM and Unity player working in unison on the /specimen.php page.
-However there has been trouble with linking the DICOM viewer to its associated specimen.
-- A polished navigation system for all of the different collections of the musuem.
-XML/PHP all work together to provide the information displayed.
-- Addition of lots of temporary content to show off the new design's capabilities.
-- A unified CSS design across the whole website, removing the modern red navbar for a more classic 'paper-style' in keeping with the classic natural history feel.
+- **Overhaul of the whole CSS design of the website.** It treads a fine line between contemporary web design and the classic look and feel of the museum.
+King’s red is used throughout.
+The red navbar has been refreshed in favour of a sepia/paper look.
+- **Restructured the xml/php,** ‘vertebrates’ have been renamed to ‘zoological’. ’specimens’ have been renamed to ‘collection’ to avoid confusion with the other specimen subvariable.
+And other small performance tweaks.
+- **Welcome page has been brightened up.** Sizes rearranged so it works on tablets and mobile devices.
+- What’s On page now has custom social buttons.
+- **The Collections page navigation system is now in a polished state**, php and xml working together in unison.
+Six animated collections to choose from.
+Opening a collection initiates a loss of focus, and previews pop up.
+The previews have symbols in the right-hand corner indicating whether they contain either/or a dicom/stl viewer.
+These symbols are flexible and use php to pull the information from the xml file.
+- **Both the dicom/stl viewers are now integrated into the specimen page** however the dicom requires manual loading of the files.
+The dicom/stl symbols are present as well.
-- Lots of small bugs squashed.
+- **Lots of small bugs squashed**.
 The unity player now displays inline on mobile devices.
-The navbar now works with mobile devices and does not overflow.
-Issues with buttons not displaying properly have been fixed.
+The navbar is now mobile friendly and no longer overflows.

 ## ROADMAP